TandaHQ/work-samples/adnat (backend)/README.md

 People often take more than one break when they work.
 For this exercise, instead of a shift having a single break length, it could have multiple.
 The sum of all these should be taken into account when calculating `hours worked` and `shift cost`.

 #### 7. Multiple organisations (tricky)
 Some people have 2+ jobs.
-Extend organisation functionality to allow users to have more than one organisation.
-You'll need to rethink the shifts model.
+Extend organisation functionality to allow users to belong to more than one organisation.
+You will need to rethink the shifts model.
 Shifts currently belong to a user (who belongs to a single organisation).
 If there are multiple organisations involved, this falls apart, because you don't know which organisation the user worked the shift at.

 #### 8. Your own idea
 Feel free to add in a feature of your own devising.
 You're more than welcome to [sign up for a trial Tanda account](https://www.tanda.co/) to look for inspiration.